zcoons/js-quiz-c4/README.md

 ## Description

 This Timed Quiz was created for testing your JS knowledge in a gamified way, using a timer and points.
+Work in progress.

 ## Installation